crate/cratedb-guide/docs/integrate/llamaindex/tutorial.md

 )
 ```

-Then use that to create am instance of `NLSQLTableQueryEngine`:
+Then create an instance of `NLSQLTableQueryEngine`:
 ```python
 query_engine = NLSQLTableQueryEngine(
     sql_database=sql_database,